Site Area: 150 Acres

 Project Team- Anand Kurudi, Kajal Gupta, Selina Abraham, Ashwin Jacob, Nikhil Rodrigo

-Structural Consultants – Base Engineering Services Status – Under construction
+Structural Consultants – Base Engineering Services Status – Completed

 For this central government institute, the competition brief called for some classrooms, laboratories and administration facilities along with hostel blocks in a150acre site in Andhra Pradesh.